ekremalpp/Dealership/README.md

 Outline potential future enhancements or functionalities you might consider adding:

-- Additional feature to be developed.
+- Additional feature to be developed.Future work may include adding verification of user information to manage vehicle listings and improving search functionality for better vehicle filtering.